baremaximum/rust-actix-web/README.md

 ## Handler Function Crate

-This template includes a library crate that publishes the handler function:
+When you create a function using faas-cli, it will create a new directory with the same name as your function.
+Here you will find a library crate that contains your handler function:

 ```rust
 use actix_web::{post, HttpRequest, Responder};